kreeger/pi-terseness/README.md

 # Pi Terseness

 A [Pi](https://pi.dev) extension that makes agent responses concise by default.
 It prepends terse-response guidance to Pi's system prompt at the start of each session.
+It's based on the popular "caveman" skill, but modified to add in articles and more for readability.

 ## Install